amplituda/build-demo/README.md

 # [VCL](https://github.com/vcl/doc) build-demo

+This module contains:

-This module contains some Gulp tasks to build and serve demos of VCL modules.
+- Gulp tasks to build and serve demos of VCL modules.
+- HTML scaffold used for all demos.

 Building a demo means to:

 - Build the CSS from the specified `devDependencies` in the module and write